 Much of this analysis is guess work, so it should be taken with a grain of salt, but it points out the problems with automatically assuming that EVs are always better for the environment.
 If we consider sulfate emissions, EVs are significantly worse for the environment.
 Also, when we consider the depletion of critical metal reserves, EVs are significantly worse than ICE vehicles.

 The conclusion should be that switching to long-range EVs with large batteries and advanced electronics bears significant environmental challenges.
 The high manufacturing emissions of these types of EVs make their ecological benefits questionable for private vehicles which are only used on average 4% of the time.
 However, they are a very good option for vehicles which are used a higher percentage of the time such as taxis, buses and heavy trucks, because they will be driven many miles to counterbalance their high manufacturing emissions.
 Companies such as BYD and Proterra provide a model of the kinds of electric vehicles that Tesla should be designing to promote “sustainable transport.”
 Tesla has a few ideas on the drawing board that are promising from an ecological perspective, such as its long-haul semi, the renting out of Teslas to an autonomous TaaS fleet, and a new vehicle that sounds like a crossover between a sedan and a minibus for public transport.
-The current Model 3, however, is still a vehicle which promotes private vehicle ownership and bears the high ecological costs of long-range lithium batteries and the growing shortage of critical metals.
+The current Model 3, however, is still a vehicle which promotes private vehicle ownership and bears the high ecological costs of long-range lithium batteries and contributes to the growing shortage of critical metals.

 Clearly, EVs alone are not enough to reduce greenhouse gas emissions or attain sustainable transport in general.
 The first step is to work on switching the electric grid to cleaner renewable energy and installing more residential solar, so that driving an EV emits less CO2.
 However, another important step is redesigning cities and changing policies so that people aren’t induced to drive so many private vehicles.
 Instead of millions of private vehicles on the road, we should be aiming for walkable cities and millions of bikes and electric buses, which are far better not only for human health, but also for the environment.